gto76/python-cheatsheet/README.md

 * **Bytes object contains a sequence of frames, each consisting of one or more samples.**
 * **In stereo signal first sample of a frame belongs to the left channel.**
 * **Each sample consists of one or more bytes that, when converted to an integer, indicate the displacement of a speaker membrane at a given moment.**
-* **If sample width is one, then the integer should be encoded as unsigned.**
+* **If sample width is one, then the integer should be encoded unsigned.**
-* **For all other sizes the integer should be encoded as signed with little-endian byte order.**
+* **For all other sizes the integer should be encoded signed with little-endian byte order.**

 ### Sample Values
 ```text